Gardening Answers Knowledgebase

 You can try spraying the aphids off the leaves with a strong jet of water.
 You can also encourage natural predators.
 Avoid over-fertilizing, or exposing the trees to lawn fertilizer, for example, as this will lead to succulent new growth which attracts aphids.
 Make sure the trees are not under any stress, as aphids are more likely to feed on a weakened tree.
 You may be able to avoid using the insecticidal soap as a control.
 If you do use it, you are correct that you need to reach all leaf surfaces, which is labor-intensive.
 Some of these soaps can cause damage, so it is always a good idea to test any such spray on a small area before coating the whole plant.
 An article by Colorado State University Extension provides information on insecticidal soaps.
 Aphids go through many generations in a year, and their eggs can overwinter.

-Washington Toxics Coalition has created a document on managing aphids in the landscape.
+Toxic-Free Future (formerly known as Washington Toxics Coalition) has created a document on managing aphids in the landscape.

 Link to this record only (permalink)